ryan-allan/API/removeMMSInboxContent().md

 <BR>

 <p><strong>Synopsis:</strong><br />
 Immediately removes all stored inbox content and text files attached to the MMS inbox and return the status of operation.
 Removing content files does not remove the transaction record.
-The content to remove is identified using the mmsinboxid tag, which can be obtained from MMS MO Postback notification XML inside TRACKINGID node (for details go to <a href="/SMS+MMS MO">SMS+MMS MO</a>) or from UI under MMS Inbox &gt;&gt; Moderation Panel</p>
+The content to remove is identified using the mmsinboxid tag, which can be obtained from MMS MO Postback notification XML inside TRACKINGID node (for details go to <a href="/SMS+MMS%20MO">SMS MO / MMS MO</a>) or from UI under MMS Inbox &gt;&gt; Moderation Panel</p>
 <div><strong>Request:</strong></div>
 <pre>&lt;REQUEST&gt;
   &lt;ACTION&gt;removeMMSInboxContent&lt;/ACTION&gt;